colethacker/colethacker/README.md

 👋👋👋👋👋👋👋👋👋👋

-Hey u
+Hello there!

-I’m Cole
+I’m Cole!

-I'm a data science student at SFU
+I'm a data science student at SFU!

-I'm a Canadian Armed Forces veteran, and i'm interested in the technology behind finance and the cybersecurity realm
+I'm a Canadian Armed Forces veteran, and i'm interested in the technology behind finance and the cybersecurity realm!